Dead End: an end of a road or passage from which no exit is possible

 On the other hand, “Baby Face” is a success.
 He’s one of the most wanted gangsters in the country, known to have killed at least eight men.
 Martin found a way out so why is he back?
 The money and how he got it weighs on Martin.
 He’s looking for his innocence lost so long ago on this dead end.
 He won’t find it from his mother (Marjorie Main from the original Broadway cast) or from his first sweetheart (Clair Trevor).
 Each disappointment breaks Martin’s already mangled soul and makes him a meaner man.
 Heartbreak and bitter resolve are etched on his craggy face.
 Humphrey Bogart seemed to spend the 1930s proving his acting worth over and over again.
 “Baby Face” Martin is one of his greatest achievements.

 Women live on this block.
 Tommy’s sister Drina (Sylvia Sidney) is here, but she’s not living as she wants.
 She’s working for a better, cleaner someday for herself and her brother.
 She’s on strike with fellow department store employees for better working conditions.
-We see the good girl that Drina works so hard to be crumble in the face of fear for her brother and her poignant gushing forth of a long held girlish daydream of someone to take her way from all this.
-Drina really wants Dave, but sadly sees his affection Kay (Wendy Barrie).
+We see the good girl that Drina works so hard to be crumble in the face of fear for her brother and her poignant gushing forth of a long held girlish daydream of someone to take her away from all this.
+Drina really wants Dave, but sadly sees his affection going toward Kay (Wendy Barrie).